 4. Is your Furnace Receiving Electricity?

-5. Is the Furnace Switch Functioning Properly?
+5. Is the Furnace Switch Operating Properly?

 6. Condensate Drainage

-High-efficiency furnaces can drain off several gallons of water on a daily basis.
-If the drain lines aren’t clear and open, the furnace will shut down.
+High-efficiency furnaces can drain off several gallons of water each day.
+If drain lines get clogged, the furnace will shut down.

 7. Check Vents for Blockage

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with routine professional tune-ups can control these factors.
-During your tune-up, your maintenance technician will clean and check over your furnace, identifying areas of concern.
+Keeping your heating system maintained with annual professional tune-ups can control these factors.
+During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of wear and tear.
 They can identify failing parts in need of replacement before they become a bigger problem.
-A tune-up alone could instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner residence because your HVAC system will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
-Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
-A Longer-Lasting HVAC System
+A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner house because your HVAC unit will be distributing clean air through a clean air filter.
+Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
+An overworked HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to provide exceptional indoor comfort.
+Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.

-to perform between 8-18 years before you will need to consider replacement.
-However, poor maintenance is one of the top reasons for premature replacement HVAC systems ahead of end of average life expectancy.
+Your HVAC system is an important appliance with a limited lifetime.
+Depending on use, with professional maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the main reasons for early replacement HVAC systems prior to end of average life expectancy.